Switzerland in the Eurovision Song Contest 1972

 Switzerland was represented at the Eurovision Song Contest 1972 with the song "C'est la chanson de mon amour", composed by Véronique Müller, with lyrics by Catherine Desage, and performed by Müller herself.
 The Swiss participating broadcaster, the Swiss Broadcasting Corporation (SRG SSR), internally selected its entry for the contest.

 Before Eurovision

 Internal selection

-The Swiss Broadcasting Corporation (SRG SSR) held an internal selection on 3 February.
-Eight artists applied to enter, with four ultimately being shortlisted for the selection.
+The Swiss Broadcasting Corporation (SRG SSR) held an internal selection on 3 February at Saint Moritz.
+Eighty artists applied to enter, with four ultimately being shortlisted for the selection.
 The shortlisted artists were Véronique Müller, the Rocky Till Singers, Pierre Alain, and a fourth unknown artist.